FDio/csit/docs/job_specs/report_coverage/3n-skx/memif-00.md

 1c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base-eth-2memif-1dcr
 2c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base-eth-2memif-1dcr
 4c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base-eth-2memif-1dcr
-##### dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND 1518b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-2c AND 1518b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND 9000b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-2c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-4c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
 ## ./crypto
 ## ./ip4
 ## ./ip4_tunnels